maurobusso/msd-app/README.md

 Optimizations:

-<br> -Some of the optimization that will be implemented includes a dark theme option.
+- Some of the optimization that will be implemented includes a dark theme option.
-<br> -The presence of a database where all the possible local anesthetics are stored.
+- The presence of a database where all the possible local anesthetics are stored.
-<br> -The possibility of adding or changing the data associated to them such as MSD for kg.
+- The possibility of adding or changing the data associated to them such as MSD for kg.

 #